kmorales13/SleepPunisher/README.md

 🔥 Torch: Remember to turn off all smelting before going to bed, or you may wake up to a fire in your house!

+⛈️ Thunder: Wake up to the sounds of a thunderstorm, stay safe!

 ## Usage
 Just add the mod to your minecraft instance.
 After a player sleeps, there is a chance they get punished.